Skip to content

 Optional Upgrade: Request Form

-If the Consultation Desk should collect structured intake or booking details inside the conversation, add a Request Form.
-Keep it out of the first pass unless structured data is part of the core workflow.
+If a verified boundary or action scenario should collect structured details, add a Request Form.
+Keep it out of the first pass unless a scenario proves the form belongs there.

 Advanced Publishing